Mandryl/Square-Developer-Hackathon-2023/README.md

 Set up the units for your items.
 This application is built with the assumption that coffee will be sold in `grams`.
 Therefore, create a new unit and set its precision to `.00`.

 ##### Taxes Definition
 Establish the tax settings for your products.
-For more details, refer to this guide on [Managing Your Tax Settings](https://squareup.com/help/us/en/article/5061-create-and-manage-your-tax-settings).Basically, please set with `Sales Taxes`.
+For more details, refer to this guide on [Managing Your Tax Settings](https://squareup.com/help/us/en/article/5061-create-and-manage-your-tax-settings).
+Basically, please set with `Sales Taxes`.

 ##### Custom Attributes Definition
 Create nine types of flavors as custom attributes.
 Note that these attributes must be registered individually for each product.
 The custom properties should align with the [SCAA Flavor Wheel](https://notbadcoffee.com/flavor-wheel-en/).